-Although non stick seems like the ideal choice of cookware, there is, unfortunately, some controversy about whether non stick pans are actually safe.
-Some sources report that chemicals contained in non stick cookware's coating can be harmful and even lead to cancer, but others claim that non stick pans are completely safe.
+Although Non Stick seems like the ideal Cookware choice, there is some unfortunate controversy about whether Non Stick Pans are actually safe.
+Some sources report that chemicals contained in Non Stick Cookware's coating can be harmful and even lead to cancer, but others claim that non stick pans are completely safe.

 Non Stick Cookware's PTFE surfaces used to be made using a chemical called perfluorooctanoic acid (PFOA).
 According to the American Cancer Society, this chemical is considered to be a toxin and has been correlated with cancer, thyroid disorders, kidney disease, and infertility.

-However, if heated to temperatures above 570°F (300°C), the chemical composition of a non stick surface will degrade and release toxic fumes into the air.
+However, if heated to temperatures above 570°F (300°C), the chemical composition of a Non Stick surface will degrade and release toxic fumes into the air.
 Breathing these fumes can lead to a condition called polymer fume fever (commonly called the Teflon flu).
 Roughly 4 to 10 hours after exposure, a person might experience flu-like symptoms for up to 48 hours, including fever, chills, body aches, and headaches.
 In some cases of polymer fume fever, more serious health effects, such as permanent lung damage, have been reported.

 Generally, more extreme temperatures and longer exposures to fumes produce more serious symptoms compared to lower temperatures and shorter exposure.
 Scratched non stick surfaces can also break down more easily.
 When used safely, however, newer high-quality non stick pans are considered safe.

 To preserve your pan's PTFE surface, don't use cooking utensils made of metal or other abrasive materials.
 Instead, stir and flip your foods with wooden, plastic, or silicone cooking tools.3.
 Don't Preheat an Empty Non Stick Pan